 Increases in waiting times occur across almost all easterly regions, with the South East increasing most notably.
 If this continues these regions threaten to replicate the problem pattern of London whereby waiting times continually rise.

-Figure 2: Changes in mean wait-times
+Figure 2: Changes in Average (mean) wait-times

 The increases and decreases shown in figure 2 do not show a consistent pattern overall.
 If the example of Wales is focused upon, the erratic nature of repossession waiting times can be highlighted.